fitzterra/ServoOsc/README.md

 * **setAmplitude(ampl)**: Set the amplitude.
 Takes immediate effect on running servo.
 * **setPhase(phase)**: Set the phase.
 Takes immediate effect on running servo.
 * **setTrim(trim)**: Set the trim.
 Takes immediate effect on running servo.
+* **setPin(pin, [attach: true/false])**: Sets the servo pin and optionally also attaches the servo.
+Default is to not attach.
+Returns false if setting the pin or attaching failed, true otherwise.
 * **setReverse(true/false)**: Reverse/mirror the oscillation angle or
     unreverse/unmirror.
 Takes immediate effect on running servo.